Benoît Poirier

 Benoît Fidèle Poirier (17 October 1882 – 7 October 1965) was a Canadian organist, composer, and music educator.
 He was a church organist and taught at several educational and religious institutions in Montreal, Quebec.
 He created a number of compositions for organ and piano.

 Early life and education

 Poirier was born Benjamin Perry in Tignish, Prince Edward Island.
+His parents were Laurence Poirier Perry & Emelia Margaret Desroches.
 His pipe organ study began when he was 13.
 He studied at the francophone University of St. Joseph's College, Memramcook, New Brunswick, from which he earned a Bachelor of Arts in 1902 and was granted an honorary Master of Arts in 1928.
 While an undergraduate there, he was also organist of St Thomas Church, Memramcook.